 Little Free Library

-Since it’s warming up here in the desert, we wanted to a share a spring outdoor project to break in our new tools.
-Spring break is right around the corner and we encourage our littles to stay off of electronics as much as possible so building this free Little Library now is perfect timing!
-We are hoping to have it be multi-functional and exchange puzzles as well since that’s a favorite weekend activity as a family but the sky is the limit… it could be made smaller into a bird house, modified to be a mailbox, or even as a little dollhouse for your favorite tot!
+We are hoping to have the little free library multi-functional and exchange puzzles as well since that’s a favorite weekend activity as a family but the sky is the limit… it could be made smaller into a bird house, modified to be a mailbox, or even as a little dollhouse for your favorite tot!

 Little Free Library plans and supplies

-To build this project, you’ll need some wood and a Walmart run to snag a few of our favorite tools by HART.
+To build this project, you’ll need some wood and some light power tools.
 Walmart carries most of what you need for this project, from the saw to the paint, to the wood glue, and door hinges.
 You’ll need some larger pieces of lumber as well, your local home improvement store can cut those down for you.
-We used our HART 10″ Compound Miter Saw plus our HART 1/2 Drill/Driver to tackle the rest of it.
+We used our Compound Miter Saw plus a 1/2 Drill/Driver to tackle the rest of it.

 Other supplies needed: